Contact Lens Care

 Can you put daily contacts in solution for a few hours?

-If you want to take your lenses out temporarily and then put them back in (if you went swimming, for example) then you’ll need a contact lens solution and lens case to store them in.
+If you need to take your lenses out temporarily and then put them back in (for example, if you went swimming or to the gym and wanted to have a shower) then you’ll need a contact lens solution and lens case to store them in.
 A travel pack size may be the most cost-effective option.
 It is best to purchase a multi-purpose solution like comfi All-In-One solution.
-The lenses should not sit in saline solution.
 If your contact lenses are feeling a little dry, re-wetting them with a multi-purpose solution can also help.